 Table 5 illustrates age-related infection rate of leishmania parasite.
 The result showed that the infected male was more than 60 years old.

 The occupation related infection rate is shown in table 6.
 The result showed that the infection was recorded in one treader (3.84%) out of the 26 examined.

+Results: The findings from each table should be described sequentially to enhance clarity and readability.
+It is further recommended to consolidate the results presented in Tables 2, 3, 4, and 5 into a single table to facilitate a more streamlined presentation.

 Table 2: Prevalence of cutaneous leishmaniasis in the study area using Rapid Test Strip